A neonatal intensive care unit nurse (NICU) specializes in providing medical care to infants with life-threatening health problems.

 They also monitor vitals, administer medications, provide CPR, and perform other life-saving procedures.

 As a result, NICU nurses must be skilled at performing neonatal resuscitation and managing various medical equipment.

 They may also carry out other neonatal care-related medical tasks prescribed by the physician or nurse practitioner.

 - Monitor the health and vital signs of newborn infants

 - Administer necessary medications to assist in the medical procedure or recovery process of newborns

-- Monitor and manage blood flow and breathing in order to minimize chances of brain damage and loss of life
+- Monitor and manage blood flow and breathing to minimize the chances of brain damage and loss of life

-- Perform CPR and other lifesaving medical procedures to infants who are suffering from respiratory issues or breathing problems
+- Perform CPR and life-saving procedures on infants suffering from respiratory issues or breathing problems

-- Provide circulatory stimulation and blood flow management procedures to stimulate and maintain infant blood flow pathways
+- Provide circulatory stimulation and blood flow management procedures to stimulate and maintain blood flow pathways

-- Oversee the short or long-term care of sick or ill newborns while they remain in the hospital and until the are discharged
+- Oversee the short or long-term care of sick or ill newborns in the hospital until they discharge the infant

 - Maintain medical records

 - Assist neonatal nurse practitioners and other neonatal care professionals during medical procedures